dotnet/roslyn/docs/compilers/CSharp/Runtime Async Design.md

 [AttributeUsage(AttributeTargets.Method)]
 public class RuntimeAsyncMethodAttribute() : Attribute();

 // Used to mark locals that should be hoisted to the generated async closure.
-Note that the runtime does not guarantee that all locals marked with this attribute will be hoisted; if it can prove that it
+Note that the runtime does not guarantee that all locals marked with this modreq will be hoisted; if it can prove that it
 // doesn't need to hoist a variable, it may avoid doing so. public class HoistedLocal();
 ```